ejparnell/algorithms-pseudocode/README.md

 - Use all caps for keywords like IF, ELSE, WHILE, and FOR.
 - Use indentation to show the structure of the code.

+Let's take a look at an example of pseudocode for a sorting a list of numbers.
 Start with your algorithmic thinking:

 ```plaintext
 1. Input the List: Start with an unsorted list of numbers.